TradeshiftCN/react-components/README.md

 Ok, you should now see a button displayed on the page.
 Next you can choose any components of `@tradeshift/react-components` to develop your application.
 Visit other workflows of `create-react-app` at its [User Guide][create-react-app-user-guide-url] .

-## Contribute

-Any code pushed to master will be automatically released to `npm` with an appropriate semantic version.
-Releases are handled automatically by Jenkins via [semantic-release](https://github.com/semantic-release/semantic-release).
-Make sure to follow our commit guidelines when commiting.
-We support [commitizen](http://commitizen.github.io/cz-cli/) styles.
-Install it via `npm install -g commitizen` and use `git cz` instead of `git commit`.

 ## Development

 ```bash